AllenInstitute/Spatial-Transcriptomics-Processing-Pipeline/docs/processing_docs/1_qc_filtering.md

 - `prediction`: SOLO prediction category ('doublet' or 'singlet')
 - `dif`: Difference between doublet and singlet scores
 - `doublets_thr`: Threshold value used for doublet detection

+Incongruous Genes Columns:
+- `incongruous_pairs_pct`: Percentage of gene pairs where 2 genes which are not typically found together, co-occur
+- `incongruous_genes_pct`: Compares expression levels for each gene in an incongruous pair, percentage of the lower-expressed gene relative to total number of genes expressed in cell

 ## Configuration Parameters
 The filtering parameters are specified in `params.json`: